Top 100 Cities by Housing Affordability (Price-to-Income Ratio), 2025

 Yes, indirectly.
 High ownership price-to-income ratios often coexist with broader housing scarcity and pressure on rents, though the strength of the link depends on local regulation, construction pipelines, and tenure structure.

-Table 2 — Top 100 cities by housing affordability (price-to-income ratio), 2025
+Table 2 — Top 100 least affordable cities by price-to-income ratio, 2025

 This table lists the Top 100 least affordable cities in the 2025 snapshot, ordered from the highest price-to-income ratio (Rank 1) to the lowest ratio within this Top 100 list (Rank 100).